gkotian/gkotian.github.io/travels/_posts/2010-05-02-farewell-trip-to-tena.md

 title: Farewell trip to Tena
 categories:
 - Ecuador
-excerpt: Many volunteers were leaving Katitawa to continue with their travels.
-As a sort of farewell trip, we all decided to travel to Tena at the edge of the Amazonian rainforest of Ecuador.
 ---

 Many volunteers were leaving Katitawa to continue with their travels.
 As a sort